The Empty Man poster

 The inciting incident occurs at 22 minutes when Amanda is found dead on the first night of James's investigation, having jumped from a hospital roof.
 The case James thought would be routine becomes something darker when he learns she was part of a group obsessed with "The Empty Man" urban legend..
 At 16% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 27% of the runtime.
-This illustrates the protagonist's commitment to James decides to fully commit to the investigation when Amanda's friend Brandon goes missing.
+This indicates the protagonist's commitment to James decides to fully commit to the investigation when Amanda's friend Brandon goes missing.
 He actively chooses to pursue the cult angle, entering the world of the Pontifex Institute, a secretive organization connected to the disappearances., moving from reaction to action.

 At 70 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat James discovers a connection between the Bhutan incident and the current murders.
+Notably, this crucial beat James discovers a connection between the Bhutan incident and the current murders.
 He finds evidence linking Paul from the prologue to the Pontifex Institute.
 Stakes raise as James realizes he's been exposed to the Empty Man entity and may be running out of time., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 102 minutes (74% through) represents the emotional nadir.
 Here, James discovers the devastating truth: he is not a real person.
 He is a tulpa, a thought-form created by the Pontifex Institute to serve as a vessel for the Empty Man entity.
 His memories, his dead son, his entire life - all implanted.
 His identity dies., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.